Shambok97/Medical-Insurance-Costs/README.md

 ## Data Cleaning and Preprocessing

 The dataset was first imported into Python and using Pandas, the datafram was created.
 No missing value was present in the dataset which was a good sign.
 However, the categorical variable "Region" were not in the correct format which is why it was converted into dummy variables using the get_dummies() function.
 Additionally, "gender" and "smoker" were encoded into labels 1 and 0.
+Numpy was used to reshape the data into 2D arrays for plotting.
 The dataset was then split into the training and test set using the train_test_split() function.

 ## Exploratory Data Analysis